vuejs/v2.vuejs.org/source/guide/components.md

 In addition, `type` can also be a custom constructor function and the the assertion will be made with an `instanceof` check.

 When a prop validation fails, Vue will refuse the set the value on the child component, and throw a warning if using the development build.

-You can still use strings if your props don't need any validation, and you can mix string and object props in the option array.

 ### Inheriting Parent Scope